raul-izquierdo/english/sources/vocabulary/By Topic/Time and Moments.md

     ?
 No hace mucho que lo vi : `I saw him not long ago`

 en los último años = in recent years
+    - _in the last years_ sería si estamos hablando de los _últimos años_ de algo `In the last years of his career...`

 en los últimos X años = in the last X years
     ?
 No lo he visto en los últimos 5 años : `I haven't seen him in the last 5 years`